vimc/orderly.server/inst/schema/spec.md

 Get the status of a report.

+Accepts query parameter `output`, which if TRUE returns the log from the job run.

-This works only for reports that were queued by the runner itself/
+This works only for reports that were queued by the runner itself.

 Schema: [`Status.schema.json`](Status.schema.json)